This post may contain affiliate links.

-This post is about tzatziki, a Greek favourite that’s now popular all over the world.
-You can easily buy tzatziki in stores and supermarkets but home made is nicer.
-We talk about tzatziki, what is tzatziki and variations on tzatziki and I give you my recipe and tips on how to make real tzatziki.
+Tzatziki is a Greek favourite that’s now popular all over the world.
+You can easily buy tzatziki in stores and supermarkets but homemade tzatziki is nicer.
+In this post we talk about tzatziki, what is tzatziki and variations on tzatziki.
+I give you my tzatziki recipe and tips on how to make real tzatziki.
 Tzatziki contains cucumber and Greek yogurt, but what else?
 Garlic, of course, this dish has a lot of garlic.
 Some authentic Greek tzatziki recipes contain no herbs, some contain dill, others mint.
-Likewise tzatziki can be made with vinegar or lemon juice.
+Likewise, tzatziki can be made with vinegar or lemon juice.
 We give you the easy tzatziki recipe we use at home, plus a few chef’s tricks to stop your tzatziki being too runny.

 Is tzatziki a sauce, a salad or a dip?
 It is variously referred to as each.
 I’ve even seen it called a spread.
 We’ll just call it tzatziki in this post.